 – maybe Max J. Friedländer

 This quote was made in reference to curating an art collection but it can also be applied to the world of literature, which is where my interest mainly rests.
 Fundamentally it is commenting on the pitfalls of mislabeling.
 For some reason unknown to me, the author of the quote held labeling a genuine piece as a fake to be a more serious error than labeling a fake piece as genuine.
-These actions are incredibly similar.
+Perhaps it is because a fake is meant to deceive, and so being deceived just means it served its purpose well.
+However, scholars are not suppose to label genuine pieces as fakes, and hence this is worse.
+In the end, these actions are incredibly similar.
 Both label something as that which it is not.

 I think the idea of the quote here is to exercise caution when casting judgement on the authenticity of a piece of art or literature, or even interpretation.
 I think it’s meant to encourage people to be critical in their assessments, to not dismiss legitimate evidence away with the wave of a hand, and to be careful not to accept forgeries as authentic.
 This encouragement is valuable because accepting mislabeled specimens as if they were not mislabeled causes many issues, especially in historical investigation, understanding, and writing.